ericmuckley/contract-copilot/DELIVERABLES/AI_ARTIFACTS.md

 ## Ground rules:

-- always use Svelte5 syntax with Runes mode.
+- Always use Svelte5 syntax with Runes mode.
 Do NOT use old svelte syntax.
 If you need to check, look at the existing components and use them as a guide.
-- use existing packages which are already installed: `@vercel/blob`, `@neondatabase/serverless`, and `@vercel/postgres`, rather than installing new packages.
+- Use existing packages which are already installed: `@vercel/blob`, `@neondatabase/serverless`, and `@vercel/postgres`, rather than installing new packages.
-- use the existing tailwindcss styling in the `app.css` file when you can, rather than creating new custom styles on each component.
+- Use the existing tailwindcss styling in the `app.css` file when you can, rather than creating new custom styles on each component.
-- use the existing resources in the app, but keep your workflow components separate and modular so its easy to integrate or remove them.
+- Use the existing resources in the app, but keep your workflow components separate and modular so its easy to integrate or remove them.